-Learning at MRA is based around our school values and the following skills:
+Learning at Marlborough Road Academy is based around our school values and the following skills:

 Creativity and problem solving

 At Marlborough Road Academy, we spend from 9:05am - 10:45am teaching English.
 For the first part of the lesson, we cover phonics (which is taught through the Read Write Inc scheme), GPS (grammar, punctuation and spelling) and comprehension skills.
 The second part of the lesson is based around a high quality children's book that is taken from our reading spine.
 Children read and analyse the book, and then engage in exciting writing opportunities that are linked to it.

 Click here to view the National Curriculum for English https://www.gov.uk/national-curriculum/key-stage-1-and-2